kyma-project/kyma/docs/serverless-v2/03-02-security.md

 To eliminate potential security risks when using lambdas, bear in mind these few facts:

-- Kyma doesn't run any security scans against lambdas and their images.
+- Kyma does not run any security scans against lambdas and their images.
 Before you store any sensitive data in lambdas, consider the potential risk of data leakage.

 - By default, JSON Web Tokens (JWTs) issued by Dex do not provide the **scope** claim for lambdas.
 This means that if you expose your lambda and secure it with a JWT, you can use the token to validate access to all lambdas within the cluster.